uvaaland/optimizely/README.md

 ```shell
     make pull
 ```
-The whole procedure takes around 20 minutes.
+The whole procedure takes ~2 minutes.

-2. Once the procedure has finished, inspect the .log file for a summary.
-The data can be found as .csv files in the output/ folder.
+2. Once the procedure has finished, the data can be found as .csv files in the output/ folder.